kach/memo/README.md

 **Courses using memo**
 - Semester-long course at Dartmouth College (2025)
 - Summer seminar at Stanford University (2025)
-- Tutorial at CogSci conference (2025, upcoming)
+- Tutorial at CogSci conference in San Francisco (2025)
-- Tutorial at COSMOS summer School (2025, upcoming)
+- Tutorial at COSMOS summer school in Tokyo (2025)

 ## FAQ